Fall Precautions 101: Keep Patients Safe — Nursing Guide

-Patient falls are one of the most common safety issues every nurse faces in hospitals, long-term care, and home health.
-Preventing falls is a basic part of daily nursing practice, and it’s a big topic on the NCLEX.
+Patient falls are one of the most common safety issues every nurse faces in hospitals, long-term care, and home health settings.
+Because of this, preventing falls is a basic part of daily nursing practice, and it’s also a major topic on the NCLEX.

-Whether you’re a new registered nurse, an RN nurse with years of experience, or using a nursing bundle to review key topics, this guide will help you understand how to keep your patients safe.
+Whether you’re a new registered nurse, an RN nurse with years of experience, or using a nursing bundle to review key topics, this guide will help you understand how to keep your patients safe and confident in your care.

 📌 Why Fall Precautions Matter

-Falls can cause serious injuries, longer hospital stays, and extra costs.
-Even a simple fall can break bones or lead to complications.
-As a nurse, preventing falls is part of your patient care responsibility and can protect your patients and your license.
+To begin with, falls can cause serious injuries, longer hospital stays, and additional costs.
+In many cases, even a simple fall can break bones or lead to further complications.
+Therefore, as a nurse, preventing falls is not just important — it’s part of your patient care responsibility.
+Ultimately, it protects both your patients and your license.

 🗂️ Who Is at Risk for Falls?

-Knowing your patient’s risk factors helps you plan the right safety steps.
+By identifying your patient’s risk factors early, you can plan the right safety interventions before an accident happens.

 ✅ Fall Precautions Checklist